 Mrs. M. Crist Fleming founded The American School in Switzerland as the first American boarding school in Europe.
 Her idea was to transplant the American independent school tradition into the culturally and historically rich garden of Europe.
-Since then, TASIS has flourished, providing leadership in international education and opening additional schools and summer programs in England, Greece, Cyprus, Italy, France, Spain, and Puerto Rico.
+Since then, TASIS has flourished, providing leadership in international education and opening additional schools and summer programs in England, Greece, Cyprus, Italy, France, Spain, Puerto Rico, and Portugal.

 Through their TASIS education, more than 25,000 young people from dozens of nations have learned respect for other people, races, and cultures; for past and current endeavors in the arts and sciences; and for themselves as moral and responsible individuals.
 Mrs. Fleming often said, “Times change, values don’t.”
 The values TASIS has always taught and stood for are based on the intellectual virtues of Culture (humanitas), Wisdom (sapientia), Knowledge (scientia), and Truth (veritas).